ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 message content is only accessible to the clients participating in the room, not the servers that help to distribute it.

-The MIMI message format defines how clients achieve the various features of a messaging application, for example:
+The MIMI message format {{?I-D.ietf-mimi-content}} defines how clients achieve the various features of a messaging application, for example:

 * Text messaging
 * File attachements